-All requirements for the MBA and MAcc degrees must be completed within a 7-year period from the time of initial matriculation.
+All requirements for the MBA, MAcc and MHR degrees must be completed within a 7-year period from the time of initial matriculation.

 Admission to a program does not imply admission to candidacy for the master's degree.
-During the course of pursuing the MBA or MAcc degrees, the student must be admitted to "candidacy."
+During the course of pursuing the MBA, MAcc, or MHR degrees, the student must be admitted to "candidacy."
 For admission to candidacy the student must satisfy the following:

-1. Complete all required undergraduate deficiencies if admitted on condition.

-3. Maintain a 3.00 GPA on all courses taken toward the requirements for the degree with no incomplete grades.

-4. File an "Application for Candidacy" form with the graduate program office.

-5. File a degree plan in the graduate program office which meets all requirements and is approved by the administrator of the graduate program.
+- 1. Complete all required undergraduate deficiencies if admitted on condition. - 2.
+Complete at least twelve hours of graduate work. - 3.
+Maintain a 3.00 GPA on all courses taken toward the requirements for the degree with no incomplete grades. - 4.
+File an "Application for Candidacy" form with the graduate program office. - File a degree plan in the graduate program office which meets all requirements and is approved by the administrator of the graduate program.
 The degree plan must be filed at the same time that an "Application for Candidacy" is filed.

-After admission to candidacy and approval of the degree plan, any changes in the degree plan must be approved by the administrator of the graduate program and the dean of the college.
+After admission to candidacy and approval of the degree plan, any changes in the degree plan must be approved by the administrator of the graduate program.
 The application for candidacy must be filed before the beginning of the student's last semester in the program.
 No student will be allowed to graduate in the same semester in which the application for candidacy is filed.

-The MBA and MAcc degrees require 30 semester hours, exclusive of hours accumulated to satisfy academic deficiencies.
+The MAcc degree requires 30 semester hours, exclusive of hours accumulated to satisfy academic deficiencies.